about

 Read more Read less

-G.A.S.
-Foundation’s inclusion in this edition of the Biennale, titled In Minor Keys, reflects our ongoing commitment to bringing together artists and thinkers, fostering cultural dialogue, care, and exchange across local and international contexts.
-Kouoh’s invitation to be part of the Central Exhibition recognises the residency as a practice in its own right, and a site of research, and sustained engagement that generates meaning through dialogue and shared inquiry.
+The Foundation’s inclusion in the Biennale Arte 2026, titled In Minor Keys, reflects its ongoing commitment to bringing together artists and thinkers, fostering cultural dialogue, care, and exchange across local and international contexts.
+Kouoh’s invitation to be part of the Main Exhibition recognises the residency not simply as a support structure, but as a practice in its own right, and a site of research, and sustained engagement that generates meaning through dialogue and shared inquiry.

 contributors